 For a better interpretation and more comprehensive information, read the book “Big Brother in the Exam Room: The Dangerous Truth about Electronic Health Records”, by Twila Brase, RN, PHN.
 Elevated blood pressure guaranteed.
 She is president and co-founder of the Citizens’ Council for Health Freedom, where you can become better informed about health freedom issues, and The Wedge of Health Freedom, where you can find resources for care outside the (broken) system.

 The above is one reason that I, and other freedom-loving, patient-loving doctors like me, are stepping away from the insurance system and offering direct care to patients.
-By not participating in the insurance portability circus, (the one where your protected health information gets ported all over to beg insurance to contribute a few bucks to your inflated bill), we can actually keep your data private.
-By keeping insurance companies out of your data.
+By not participating in the insurance portability circus, (the one where your protected health information gets ported all over to beg insurance to contribute healthcare dollars (YOUR healthcare dollars) to your inflated bill), we can actually keep your data private.

 Before I stepped away from the system, I was getting tired of the direction medicine is heading with impersonal “assembly line” care, with big and conveniently confusing bills following every visit.
 I am happy to be part of a movement of grassroots clinics popping up around the country, helping to turn the tide of medicine and healthcare, with doctors serving individual patients with true, personalized care.